-Take precautions with the water in Uganda by using bottled or filtered water only, even for brushing your teeth.
+Take precautions with the water in East Africa by using bottled or filtered water only, even for brushing your teeth.
 Family Humanitarian will provide bottled water, most often in large containers used to fill your personal water bottle.
 Please do not use this bottled water to clean your body.
-It too is a precious commodity.
 If traveling on your own, also take precautions that the ice is made from purified water.
 Ensure that you drink throughout the day to avoid dehydration.